 Advantages: In contrast to the AG, only a minimum capital of 20,000 CHF is required for the foundation.
 This makes the GmbH especially attractive for small and medium-sized companies.
 The liability is limited to the assets of the company, although the articles of incorporation may stipulate an obligation to pay additional contributions by the common stockholder.
 The obligation to make additional payments may not exceed twice the nominal value of the basic share.
 The suffix «Limited Liability Company» or «GmbH» is mandatory for the company’s name.
 As with the AG, the company may conclude an employment contract with the individual partners.

 Disadvantages: Compared to the AG, the GmbH often enjoys a deeper acceptance among customers, suppliers and lenders.
 Core shares are not as easily transferred as shares.
 Like the AG, the limited liability company is subject to the accounting obligation.

-You don’t know which legal form is the right one for your company?
+Don’t know which legal form is the right one for your company?
 Our Swiss company formation experts can help you to choose the legal form for your business and handle the necessary legal requirements to form the company.
+Get in touch!